ARM Overview

 Performance considerations for RelativityOne

 When using the ARM application to move your workspaces into RelativityOne, there are some special considerations to take into account that will help ensure your workspace is restored as efficiently as possible.
-Adhere to these guidelines when using ARM to move your cases into RelativityOne to achieve optimal performance.
+To achieve optimal performance, before transferring an ARM archive into RelativityOne using Staging Explorer, unzip your ARM archive locally.
+Do not unzip data on the Utility Server in your RelativityOne instance.